wp-plugins/global-translator/readme.txt

 = How do I upgrade Global Translator? =

 In general this just requires that you replace the existing files with the new ones.
 Sometimes its a good idea to delete all the files in wp-content/plugins/global-translator/ and re-upload them fresh.

+= I've just changed my perlalinks structure and Global Translator doesn't translate anymore =

+Every time you update the permalinks structure of your blog, the custom rules previously added by Global Translator are overriden.
+To solve the problem you must just refresh the Global Translator Options ("Update Options" button) on the administrative area.